 In a 6 month study, women with PCOS followed either a high protein diet consisting of 40% or more energy from protein and 30% fat versus a standard protein diet of less than 15% protein and 30% fat to see the effects on weight loss and blood glucose levels.
 The results?
 The high protein diet had a greater weight loss, body fat loss, waist circumference and healthier blood glucose levels – 17 lbs weight loss [1.2 stone] compared to 7 lbs!
 Higher protein meals mean that signification weight loss can be achieved without ANY restriction of calories!
 This is because higher protein foods keep you fuller for longer so prevent you from snacking on carb loaded foods that cause your insulin levels to go crazy.

 An excellent way of kick-starting your high protein, low carb diet is to start with breakfast.
-Perhaps opt for a couple of pached eggs with some asparagus fried in coconut oil?
-Or simply mix some vegan protein powder with some water and some almonds and Brazil nuts?
+Perhaps opt for a couple of poached eggs with some asparagus fried in coconut oil?
+Or simply mix some vegan protein powder with some water and some melted coconut oil and Brazil nuts?
 Each morning I just have a scoop of Sun Warrior vanilla protein powder in my smoothie – 1 scoop of protein powder gives around 18g of protein which will keep your blood sugars balanced so you won’t be craving sweet things by 10am!

 Many women don’t realise the importance of a high protein breakfast but it’s really essential for hormone balance.

 Skipping breakfast or eating a low protein/carb loaded foods like cereal, pastries or toast is a sure fire way to send your hormones crazy before you’ve even left the front door.
-Opt for high protein foods first thing in the morning such as protein powder (not whey), eggs, meat, fish, nuts, seeds, chia or chickpeas to keep your blood sugar levels stable till your next meal.
+Opt for high protein foods first thing in the morning such as plant-based protein powder (not whey), eggs, meat, fish, nuts, seeds or chia seeds to keep your blood sugar levels stable till your next meal.

 how much protein do i need?

 The US Dietary Guidlines suggests that we should be eating around 0.8 grams of protein per kg of total body weight.
-I, for example, weigh a total of 10.12 stone or 64kg so my daily intake (according to the RDA) should be just 100g of protein per day.
 But many sources say that this 0.8g figure is just the BARE minimum protein you need to prevent loss of lean muscle – not what you need for OPTIMAL health.
 For optimal health and strong, clear skin you need to be aiming between 90-125g of protein per day!
-An example of 100g of protein could be a 4 egg omelette for breakfast, salmon for lunch and chicken thighs for dinner along with lots of vegetables.
-Protein toxicity would be pretty hard to achieve and will only occur if you’re eating 230g of protein per day!
+An example of 100g of daily protein could be a 4 egg omelette for breakfast, salmon for lunch and chicken thighs for dinner along with lots of vegetables.
+Protein toxicity would be pretty hard to achieve and will only occur if you’re eating 230g+ of protein per day!

 what’s your macro ratio?